RWensveen/com.broadlink/README.md

 # Version

 * 1.3.5
-All seems ok, RF not working
+All seems ok, but RF not working

 * 2.0.1
 Updated to Homey V2.0 to prevent app crashes
+Use async/await wherever possible (easier to read compared to Promise)

+* 2.0.2
+Learning and transmitting RF (433MHz) works.
+Homey speech is used to inform the user on what to do.